 There are plenty of winter activities to enjoy outdoors, but sometimes the extreme weather and temperatures of winter make it preferable to stay nice and warm at home.
 However, it’s important not to let this keep you from moving and exercising altogether.

 Try to find something you enjoy that keeps you active, even if you’re indoors.
 Diaphragmatic breathing involves deep, controlled breaths that engage your stomach, abdominal muscles, and diaphragm to move lymph fluid.
-You can also do gentle stretches and movements to engage your muscles, like the one demonstrated here.
+You can also do gentle stretches and movements to engage your muscles, like the ones demonstrated here.
 Always consult with your healthcare provider before starting an exercise program.

 2. Emphasize Winter Skin Care

-One of the biggest challenges faced by people with lymphedema is preventing the winter air and indoor heating from drying out their already fragile, swollen skin.
+One of the biggest challenges faced by people with lymphedema is preventing the winter air and indoor heating from drying out thier already fragile, swollen skin.
 These areas are naturally much more sensitive, and without proper moisture can start to chap and crack, which is uncomfortable at best and damaging at worst.
 Damaged or cracked skin increases the risk of infection.

 Some things you can do to help avoid this dryness are making sure any skin around your edema is well covered when outside and using mild, moisturizing soaps and lotions that are gentle for sensitive skin to help relieve and prevent the symptoms of dry skin.

 3. Balance Comfort and Protection